-The popularity of French property for European property investment is certainly reflected in our borrowing figures, as France was our most sought-after location in Europe, with €297million of lending secured by our International team last year.
+The popularity of French property for European property investment is certainly reflected in our borrowing figures, as France was our most sought-after location in Europe, with €297million of enquiries for our International team last year.

-We also expect the demand for French property to grow, given the new Wealth Tax changes which have come into effect this year, meaning investors will be taxed solely on their real estate assets, rather than all financial assets.
+Appetite for property in Paris has been significant this year.
+We also expect the demand for French property to continue to grow, given the new Wealth Tax changes which have come into effect this year, meaning investors will be taxed solely on their real estate assets, rather than all financial assets.
 This will exempt all other wealth (such as securities, bank and financial investments) – great news for investors of French property.

 Whilst London came first in the study, other European cities popular with UHNW investors included Frankfurt (13th), Geneva (17th), Zurich (18th), Moscow (23rd), Munich (28th), Amsterdam (34th) and Rome (36th).

 Elsewhere in the world, New York, Hong Kong, Shanghai and Los Angeles lead the way, taking the second to fifth spots after London.